TBD54566975/tbdex-rs/README.md

 ## Features
-Comprehensive Tbdex Message Support: Includes all tbDEX resources and message types:
+Comprehensive tbDEX Message Support: Includes all tbDEX resources and message types:
 - Resources:
     - Offering: A resource created by a Participating Financial Institution (PFI) to define the terms and requirements for exchanging a specific currency pair.
 It includes details like exchange rates, payment methods, and any required credentials or claims.